 - Priority admission

-- Visual impairment: for blind visitors, the welcome area (ticket office, information point) as well as the building entrances and public toilets are equipped with audio guides, and have guiding signs on the ground.
-For sight-impaired visitors, information panels on the species are easy to read.
+- Visual impairment: for blind visitors, the welcome area (ticket office, information point) as well as the building entrances and public toilets are equipped with audio speakers, and have guiding tactile elements on the ground.
+For partially-sighted visitors, information panels on the species are easy to read.
 Audio guides are also available at the reception desk.
+Signs are written in large font and at a reasonable reading height.

-- Audio impairment: the welcome area (ticket office, information point) is equipped with hearing loops.
+- Hearing impairment: the welcome area (ticket office, information point) is equipped with hearing loops.
 Visits in French Sign Language are organized.
+Fire alarm is accompanied by flashing lights in areas where a deaf or hard of hearing person may be alone, such as in toilets.